leighwaller/code-pipeline-infrastructure/README.md

 # Code Pipeline infrastructure

 Contains terraform templates that provision the AWS infrastructure for a CI/CD pipeline.
+The resulting pipeline has a stage for source and one for build.

+More information about terraform can be found here [http://www.terraform.io]

 ## Resources Created
 * CodeCommit repository